Scam & Fraud Research

 Our Commitment

 We trace the digital identity and money trail a scammer left behind and return a confirmed identification where the facts support one, or an honest dead end where they do not.
 Lawful, public-records research for reporting and civil action, for individuals, businesses, and attorneys since 2004.
+We work as a skip-tracing and public-records research firm under a permissible purpose, and never by pretexting.
 We never promise to recover your money, and we never identify anyone for confrontation.

 People Locator Skip Tracing Investigation Team conducting skip tracing and people-locating since 2004, working public records and investigative-grade sources lawfully and for legitimate purposes only.
 Last reviewed 2026.
 This page is general information, not legal advice.